Chief Scout (Scouting Ireland): Christy McCann (2015–2021)

 An election for Chief Scout was scheduled for National Council on 18 April.
 There were two candidates nominated, Seán Farrell, National Secretary and former Ordinary Member of the National Management Committee (NMC), and Kiernan Gildea, former Chief Commissioner (Youth Programme) and Interim Dublin Metropolitan Provincial Commissioner.
 Gildea withdrew from the race on 17 April, and a yes/no referendum on Farrell was lost.
 The NMC scheduled an Emergency National Council for September 2015 to elect a successor.

 International Commissioner and former North Eastern Provincial Commissioner, Christy McCann, was elected as Scouting Ireland's third Chief Scout in September 2015 for a term to end in 2018.
 Four candidates in total took part in the election.
 Seán Farrell was again nominated along with McCann and two former ordinary members of the National Management Committee Ollie Kehoe and Pat O'Connor.
 Voting was by single transferable vote.
 McCann was elected unopposed for a second term in April 2018, serving until February 2021.

 The National Management Committee brought restructuring proposals to National Council in 2018.
 As part of these plans, each individual on the NMC agreed to resign as a director, effective 31 October, so as to allow for the election of a new 10 person Board of directors, to come into office on 1 November, and the Chief Scout would no longer be a director, pending approval from extraordinary National Councils in June and October.

-Jill Pitcher Farrell (2021 onwards)
+Jill Pitcher Farrell (2021–2024)

 Rover Scout and Sea Scout Jill Pitcher Farrell was elected as Chief Scout in May 2021.
 She is Scouting Ireland's first female Chief Scout, and the first youth member to serve in the role.

+Eoin Callanan (2024 onwards)

+Eoin Callanan was elected unopposed to replace Pitcher Farrell in September 2024.